 3. The Scenery

-Because Medellin is nestled in the Aburra Valley with the Andes Mountains majestically rising up on both sides the scenery is never boring.
-Thousands upon thousands of homes dot the sides of the mountains as well.
+Because Medellin is nestled in the Aburra Valley with the Andes Mountains majestically rising up on both sides, the scenery is never boring.
+Thousands of homes dot the sides of the mountains.

 I won’t soon forget our morning drive to the airport as we were leaving Medellin.
 I was still in awe of the captivating views after four weeks.

 Parque Explora – This is an aquarium (the largest freshwater aquarium in South America), a vivarium, a planetarium, and an interactive science museum all in one.
 We spent hours playing with all the activities and only stopped when we got too hungry to continue.
 Luckily there are several tasty and economical places to eat right on site.

 El Castillo – Is it a castle, a home, or a museum?
 It’s all three.